dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleJobsTaskGetAdvancedItem.md

 > `optional` **title**: `string`

-title of the job
+title of the element

 #### Defined in

-main.ts:50936
+main.ts:54633

 ***